 The needs of your company and your clients will dictate how you parse the duties of project management and spread them over a team and organization.
 This overview of project manager titles should help you prioritize which project management positions you need to fill at your company.

-ProjectManager.com is a cloud-based project management software that has useful tools regardless when you land on the chain of project command.
-From planning to monitoring progress in real-time to making a report with merely a keystroke, ProjectManager.com has the features you need to work more effectively.
+ProjectManager is online project management software that has useful tools regardless of where you land on the chain of project command.
+From planning to monitoring progress in real-time to making a report with merely a keystroke, ProjectManager has the features you need to work more effectively.
 Try it today by taking this free 30-day trial.